 Teaching Ambassador Fellowship

-The Teaching Ambassador Fellowship supports the Department’s mission by employing a cadre of outstanding teachers to contribute their classroom expertise to the national dialogue and in turn facilitate discussions with educators across the country.
+The Teaching Ambassador Fellowship supports the Department’s mission by employing a cadre of outstanding teachers to contribute their classroom expertise to the national education dialogue and in turn facilitate discussions with educators across the country.
 For the Fellows, the program adds greater knowledge of educational policy and leadership to their toolkits to contribute to solutions at all levels for long intractable challenges in education.

-In the Washington Fellowship, selected teachers serve as full-time federal employees in Washington, DC for one school year.
+In the Washington Fellowship, selected teachers serve as full-time Federal employees in Washington, DC for one school year.
 Fellows are placed in offices within the Department of Education to work on education programs and policy matters.
-They contribute valuable school and classroom level knowledge and perspective to the Department, collaborate to provide specific outreach to other teachers, and greatly increase their knowledge and understanding of federal education policies and programs in order to share with other teachers.
+They contribute valuable school and classroom-level knowledge and perspective to the Department, greatly increase their knowledge and understanding of Federal education policies and programs, and collaborate to provide specific outreach to other teachers.
 Over the year, Washington Fellows gain in-depth knowledge of Department initiatives; provide their perspectives to senior staff; share relevant school and classroom experiences with internal and external audiences; and facilitate discussion among educators about policy in DC and in areas around the country as necessary.